wp-plugins/editorial-calendar/readme.txt

 = What languages does the calendar support? =

 The calendar is available in Croatian, Czechoslovakian, English, French, and Greek.

+= How does the calendar work =

+The calendar is written in JavaScript.
+It contacts your blog when it scrolls to get data about your posts.
+Just like Google Maps.  <a href="http://www.zackgrossbart.com/hackito/edcal/">Creating a JQuery Powered Posts Calendar for WordPress</a> explains a lot of the technical details.

 = Can I add new languages? =